ucsd-cse130/05-classes/README.md

 True
 ```

-Writing tests by hand is tedious.
-Lets check the *property*
+Once again, we will check the *property* that the added elements are indeed in
-that the added elements are indeed in the new set.
+the new set.
 (Make sure you understand the properties!)

 ```haskell